nesst-lab/comppedagogy/worksheets2/worksheetC.md

 `git commit -m "my most informative message"`<br>
 `git push`

+**Best practices note**: If you are making changes to the main branch of a repo, especially code that is "live" (other people are working on it or running it), generally you should only ever push code that is tried and true.
+If you are not sure or if you haven't finished testing, you should either keep it local on your computer, or push to a development branch.

-#### 11. Now try making changes to your text file.
+#### 14. Now try making changes to your text file.
 Follow the commands in steps 2-3.
 The steps remain the same even though that file already exists.
 Remember to type "i" to "insert" text!
 You can also try deleting some text and then pushing those changes.

-#### 12. After you have toyed around editing and pushing, go to https://github.com/blab-lab/comppedagogy.
+#### 15. After you have toyed around editing and pushing, go to https://github.com/blab-lab/comppedagogy.
 Do you see the commit messages in the second column?
 Try clicking on one and see how github represents the commit history.

 #### From now on you should push your worksheets into the remote repo.
 -----------------
-### You are now ready to proceed to [Worksheet D](http://github.com/blab-lab/comppedagogy/blob/master/worksheets2/worksheetD.md)
+### You are now ready to proceed to [Worksheet D](http://github.com/nesst-lab/comppedagogy/blob/master/worksheets2/worksheetD.md)

 ------------------
 ### MORE FUN WITH VI ###